babeheim/advent-of-code-2021/README.md

-# 2021-12-07 - Advent of Code Day 7: The Treachery of Whales
+# Day 7: The Treachery of Whales

 https://adventofcode.com/2021/day/7